 Social Impact Staff Retention Project

-Launched in 2024, the Social Impact Staff Retention research project (SISR) collects data on nonprofit worker engagement.
+Launched in 2024, the Social Impact Staff Retention project (SISR) collects data on nonprofit worker engagement.
 Respondents are asked whether they are seeking new jobs (or will be over the next year), whether they are not, and why.
 Details are also collected about tenure, scope of work, and whether job seekers plan to stay in the nonprofit sector or look to other fields.

 Findings from 2024